-As a part of the unit on hydraulics, The JCB Academy Sixth Form engineering students visit Bosch Rexroth, in St Neots, and the Coca-Cola London Eye.
-The students get access to the London Eye during the maintenance times, after usual service has closed.
+As a part of the unit on hydraulics, The JCB Academy Sixth Form engineering learners visit Bosch Rexroth, in St Neots, and the Coca-Cola London Eye.
+The learners get access to the London Eye during the maintenance times, after usual service has closed.

-One of our students reflects on their experience:
+One of our learners reflects on their experience:

 What did you think of the Bosch Rexroth learning?